-- L. Criminal Disclosures and Reporting of Matters Related to Recipient Integrity and Performance - (a) As a non-Federal entity, the SLAA must disclose, in a timely manner, in writing to IMLS, or to the pass-through entity if you are a subrecipient or contractor, all violations of Federal criminal law involving fraud, bribery, or gratuity violations potentially affecting the Federal award.
-(See also 2 C.F.R. § 200.113 and 2 C.F.R. part 3185). - (b) The authorized representative, on behalf of the SLAA, certifies that, as part of its award and as applicable, it will comply with Award Term for Recipient Integrity and Performance Matters attached hereto as Appendix C.
+L. Criminal Disclosures and Reporting of Matters Related to Recipient Integrity and Performance

+As a non-federal entity, the SLAA must disclose, in a timely manner, in writing to IMLS, or to the pass-through entity if you are a subrecipient or contractor, all violations of federal criminal law involving fraud, bribery, or gratuity violations potentially affecting the federal award.
+(See also 2 C.F.R. § 200.113 and 2 C.F.R.
+Part 3185.)

+1. The authorized representative, on behalf of the SLAA, certifies that, as part of its award and as applicable, it will comply with Award Term for Recipient Integrity and Performance Matters attached hereto as Appendix C.